Oemd/PascalCoin/README.md

       - "senders" : ARRAY of objects that will be Senders of the multioperation
         - "account" : Integer
         - "n_operation" : Integer (optional) - if not provided, will use current safebox n_operation+1 value (on online wallets)
-        - "amount" : PASCURRENCY in positive format
+        - "amount" : VENOMCURRENCY in positive format
         - "payload" : HEXASTRING
       - "receivers" : ARRAY of objects that will be Receivers of the multioperation
         - "account" : Integer
-        - "amount" : PASCURRENCY in positive format
+        - "amount" : VENOMCURRENCY in positive format
         - "payload" : HEXASTRING
       - "changesinfo" : ARRAY of objects that will be accounts executing a changing info
         - "account" : Integer